tschettervictor/truenas-iocage-vaultwarden/README.md

 You will need to create
 - 1 Dataset named `vaultwarden`

-If you use 1 dataset with subfolders it's recomended to use a similar structure.

-If this is not present, a directory `/vaultwarden` will be created in `$POOL_PATH`,
+If this is not present, a directory `/vaultwarden` will be created in `$POOL_PATH`, so for best snapshot options,  you will want to create the dataset.

 ### Installation
 Download the repository to a convenient directory on your TrueNAS system by changing to that directory and running `git clone https://github.com/tschettervictor/truenas-iocage-vaultwarden`.
 Then change into the new `truenas-iocage-vaultwarden` directory and create a file called `vaultwarden-config` with your favorite text editor.
 In its minimal form, it would look like this: